factor1/developer-resources/remote server repos/single-branch-repos.md

 `--git-dir=` is where the actual git repo lives on the server.
 This should be the path to where you setup the initial git repo earlier in this documentation.

 ### Setting Permissions
-The last step of this process is to ensure we have the proper permissions set on our script so that git can use it.
+The last step of this process is to ensure we have the proper permissions set on our script so that git can excute it.
+We use the `[chmod](https://en.wikipedia.org/wiki/Chmod)` command with an argument of `+x` to make it executeable.

 ```sh
 chmod +x post-receive